The Best Playgrounds in Sydney: Our Top Picks for Water Play, Adventure, and Family Days Out

 Darling Harbour Playground is the crown jewel on the Sydney playground scene, and once you check it out, you’ll immediately know why.
 With breathtaking water views, the park caters to kids of all ages and stages.

-During the warmer months, kids can cool off with water pumps, streams, and jets, navigate an eight-meter-wide slide, and tackle various climbing structures, including ropes and a flying fox.
-Just remember to pack a spare change of clothes!
+During the warmer months, kids can cool off with water pumps, streams, and jets, navigate an eight-metre-wide slide, and tackle various climbing structures, including ropes and a flying fox.

 Livvi’s Place